inadeemkhan/ShippingTimer/README.md

 # magento2-shipping-timer-cutoff
-Free magento 2 extension To show shipping cutoff at product page or in Header | Nadeem Khan
+Free Magento 2 extension To show shipping cutoff at the product page or in Header | Nadeem Khan